Info-443-Autumn-2023/info-443-homepage-project/README.md

 ### UML Component Diagram

-In the constructed UML component diagram for the HomePage React Application below, a hierarchical decomposition of system components is presented, epitomizing a modular architecture and encapsulation.
-The apex of this hierarchy is the HomePage application itself, which delineates into two principal components: the `Libraries/Packages` and the `Pages` Component.
+A hierarchical decomposition of system components is presented in Figure 1's constructed UML component diagram for the HomePage Application, exemplifying a modular architecture and encapsulation.
+The HomePage application itself is at the top of this hierarchy, and it is divided into two major components: the `Libraries/Packages` Component and the `Pages` Component.

 The `Libraries/Packages` tier serves as a foundational layer, encapsulating the React and Next.js libraries alongside key dependencies such as `classnames`, `next-i18next`, and `swr`.
 This selection of libraries indicates a strong reliance on React's component-driven architecture, Next.js's enhanced features for server-side rendering and routing, as well as dynamic styling capabilities through `classnames`.
 Additionally, the inclusion of `next-i18next` makes the application accessible to those around the world, while `swr` plays a pivotal role in efficient data fetching, caching, and state management within the application.
 These libraries work together to enable scalable and feature-rich UI development and manipulation.